-While I obviously write, providing writing services for clients is not my primary source of income.
+While I write here on the blog, providing writing services for clients is not one of my primary sources of income.
 So I decided to seek out the advice of some well respected and thriving freelance writers to get their input on this question:

 Many people want to make money from their writing — but often get stuck writing for low paying gigs.
 What can freelancers do to break this cycle and earn more money from their writing?

 1. Carol Tice – Editor of Make a Living Writing

 To earn more, you've got to stop looking for writing gigs in the places that mostly pay crummy — Craigslist ads, race-to-the-bottom bid sites like Upwork, content mills like Demand Studios.
 I call this the Underworld of Freelance Writing.
 You're competing with 10,000 other writers for a gig, which drives rates down and makes your odds of success low.

 There is the occasional success story on those platforms, but in general, you have to leave this realm and prospect to find your own clients if you want to earn substantially more.
 The first step is to have a professional-looking writer website.
 At this point, you can't be taken seriously as a freelance writer without one.